Areas of Expertise

 Noah Pickus teaches "Hamilton: Music, History and Politics" during Duke's Spring Breakthrough:

 Imagining a new university in a new country in a new century.
 Read about Noah Pickus' role in the development of Duke's campus in Kunshan, China:

 In The News

 Awards and Honors

 Pickus was previously the Nannerl O. Keohane Director of the Kenan Institute for Ethics (KIE) at Duke University, where he established the institute as a signature university-wide program and oversaw its expansion in research, policy engagement, and high impact undergraduate programming.
-Prior to joining the Kenan Institute for Ethics, he was the founding director of the Institute for Emerging Issues under former Governor James B. Hunt Jr. at NC State University, a university-based entrepreneurial venture in shaping public debate, public policy, and institutional practices.
+Prior to joining the Kenan Institute for Ethics, he was the founding director of the Institute for Emerging Issues under former Governor James B. Hunt Jr. at NC State University, a university-based venture in shaping public debate, public policy, and institutional practices.

 An American Council on Education Fellow at Franklin & Marshall College, he currently co-directs the Arizona State University-Georgetown University Academy for Innovation in Higher Education Leadership Intensive Program.
 He previously co-directed the Brookings-Duke Immigration Policy Roundtable and is the author of True Faith and Allegiance: Immigration and American Civic Nationalism (Princeton University Press) and Immigration and Citizenship in the 21st Century (Rowman & Littlefield), as well as articles and opinion pieces on innovation, globalization, and higher education.